Dinocephalia

 Dinocephalians (terrible heads) are a clade of large-bodied early therapsids that flourished in the Early and Middle Permian between 279.5 and 260 million years ago (Ma), but became extinct during the Capitanian mass extinction event.
 Dinocephalians included herbivorous, carnivorous, and omnivorous forms.
 Many species had thickened skulls with many knobs and bony projections.
 Dinocephalians were the first non-mammalian therapsids to be scientifically described and their fossils are known from Russia, China, Brazil, South Africa, Zimbabwe, and Tanzania.

 Description

-Apart from the Biarmosuchians, the dinocephalians are the least advanced therapsids, although still uniquely specialised in their own way.
+Apart from the biarmosuchians, the dinocephalians are the least advanced therapsids, although still uniquely specialised in their own way.
 They retain a number of primitive characteristics (e.g. no secondary palate, small dentary) shared with their pelycosaur ancestors, although they are also more advanced in possessing therapsid adaptations like the expansion of the ilium and more erect limbs.

 They include carnivorous, herbivorous, and omnivorous forms.
+Some, like Keratocephalus, Moschops, Struthiocephalus and Jonkeria were semiaquatic, others, like Anteosaurus, were more terrestrial.

-Some were semiaquatic, others were fully terrestrial.
-They were among the largest animals of the Permian period; only the biggest Caseidae and Pareiasauridea reaching them in size.
+Dinocephalians were among the largest animals of the Permian period; only the biggest caseids and pareiasaurs reaching them in size.

 Size

 Dinocephalians were generally large.
-The biggest herbivores (Tapinocephalus) and omnivores (Titanosuchus) may have massed up to 2 tonne, and were some 4.5 m long, while the largest carnivores (such as Titanophoneus and Anteosaurus) were at least as long, with heavy skulls 80 cm long, and overall masses of around a half-tonne.
+The biggest herbivores (Tapinocephalus) and omnivores (Jonkeria) may have weighed up to 2 tonne, and were some 4.5 m long, while the largest carnivores (such as Titanophoneus and Anteosaurus) were at least as long, with heavy skulls 80 cm long, and overall masses of around a half-tonne.